As a member of the Etsy affiliate program and an Amazon Associate, I earn from qualifying purchases.

 I feel ya!
 Last week, Koly and Fe were sick and I felt helpless.
+We visited the vet to make sure it wasn’t anything serious and the vet said the best thing to do was a bland diet and time.
+We just had to ride it out.
 It’s the worst and the fact that you can’t really do much to make them feel better makes it even harder.
-I just wish they could tell us what was wrong and how to fix it, don’t you?
 I have a few things I do to make my dogs feel better, but when they’re throwing up a bit of extra love isn’t enough.

 Sometimes when your dog is throwing up, it’s hard to know what to feed them, if anything.
 You don’t want to make it worse, but at the same time, they to stay nourished and hydrated to get better.

 It’s super important that you keep your dog hydrated when they don’t feel well.
 Kolchak and Felix are notorious for refusing to drink when they’re sick, but I’ve always found that bone broth really gets them interested and it’s a great source of nutrients.
 Typical bone broth is made of chicken, but if you’re trying to figure out what to feed a sick dog with allergies, chicken isn’t always the answer.
-Bone broth is really easy to make using these instructions from Dr. Karen Becker and the best part is that you can make it with any protein you like.
+Bone broth is really easy to make; I shared my recipe here and the best part is that you can make it with any protein you like.
 Last week, I made Quail bone broth, but you could make it with beef, lamb, venison, bison…whatever protein your dog can eat without itching.

-If you can’t make bone broth, a regular onion-free broth will encourage drinking as well.
-You can add a supplements like the Honest Kitchen Perfect Form, an herbal supplement that contains papaya leaf, slippery elm and pumpkin seeds, to further aid in good digestion.
+If you can’t make bone broth, a regular onion-free broth will encourage drinking as well, as would any of our flavoured dog water ideas.
+You can also add a supplement like the Honest Kitchen Perfect Form, an herbal supplement that contains papaya leaf, slippery elm

 Serve small portions of easy to digest foods.